akhilkatta97/Data-science-and-Machine-learning-projects/README.md

 Then, take log inverse and sum revenue values with respect to unique fullvisitorid and then take log(x+1) to get the final output.

-Save the dataframe with fullvisitorid and predictedlogrevenue columns.
+Save the dataframe with fullvisitorid and predictedlogrevenue as columns.